markolie20/Datalab-lectoraat/README.md

 ## 🔍 Description

 This project is focused on creating a summarization model specifically for **chatbox dialogues**.
-Because annotated datasets are limited, we use **Gemini** to generate high-quality synthetic chats, enriched with personas and context, to train and test our model.
+Because annotated datasets are limited, we use **Gemini** to generate high-quality synthetic chats, enriched with personas and context, to train and test our model on different pre-trained models.

 ---